ijerbb/AmtToWordsLib/README.md

 > AmountToWordsConsoleApp
 - Contains the console application
 >HelperLibrary
-- Contains the amount to words function (dll)
+- Contains the amount to words function / method (dll)
 >HelperLibraryUnitTests
 - Contains the test scenarios for the library